cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/idp-integration/github.md

     ![GitHub Register a new OAuth application window](../../static/documentation/identity/github/github2.png)

 3. Enter an **Application name**.
-You users will see this name on the login page.
+You users willsee this name on the login page.

 4. Enter your [team domain](/glossary#team-domain) in the **Homepage URL** field.